YashBaviskar1/Notes/Linux/FileCommands.md

 2) The command `mv file1 /dir/` -> moves the file one to the `/dir/` whereas the command `mv /dir/file1 ,` --> brings that file from that specified `/dir/` to the current directory.

-3) In order to recursivly copy a directory from one place as well as its contents inside it you can use `cp -r source_dir/ destionation_dir/`
+3) In order to recursively copy a directory from one place as well as its contents inside it you can use `cp -r source_dir/ destionation_dir/`

 4) `.` indicates current dirctory where the terminal is pointing to, whereas `..` referes to previous directory with respect to current one